nc3tq/Personal-Projects/README.md

-# Chore Assignment Emailer and GPA Calculator
+# Personal Projects
 Projects I have created and am currently working on.
+There are different branches for different projects.